adedner/dune-fempy/doc/sphinx/usage.rst

 Coefficients
 ------------

 Suppose we want to create a model with a function that can be set to different values without remaking the model each time.
 This has the advantage of saving time if we want to run the same model with slightly different parameters.
-Additionally this allows us to easily set a function to a solution previously computed in the code.
-We can do this using the **Coefficient** variable.
+Additionally this allows us to easily set a function to a solution from another scheme.
+We can do these things using the **Coefficient** variable.
 Consider the following example (found in demo/afem.py).

 .. code-block:: python